1cedsoda/py_essentials/README.md

 More Informations about [nstallation, Download, Importing & more](https://github.com/phyyyl/py_essentials/wiki/Installation,-Download,-Importing-&-more)

 # Wiki
-about the functionality and more are available in our [wiki](https://github.com/phyyyl/py_essentials/wiki).
+Find out more about the functionality in our [wiki](https://github.com/phyyyl/py_essentials/wiki).